onedevapp/Playfab_Azure_CloudScript_Demo/README.md

 ![Add Nuget Package](.github/ScreenShot/NuGetAddPackageSelection.png)

 2. Search for "PlayFab", select `PlayFabAllSDK`, and add the latest version.
-3. Similarly, search for "PlayFab", select `PlayFabCloudScriptPlugin`, and add the latest version.
-4. A pop-up should appear on your screen stating that there are unresolved dependencies.
+3. A pop-up should appear on your screen stating that there are unresolved dependencies.
 Click `Restore`.

 ![Unresolved Dependencies Popup](.github/ScreenShot/UnresolvedDependencies.png)